wazootech/worlds/README.md

-# Wazoo Worlds API
+# Worlds API

-Worlds API is the infrastructure layer for SPARQL-based neuro-symbolic agents.

-Facilitation of reasoning and inference over knowledge bases close to the edge is the primary function of Worlds API.
+Worlds API is a REST API that can be used to manage, query, update, and reason over [SPARQL 1.1](https://www.w3.org/TR/sparql11-overview/)-compatible stores at the edge, within arm's reach of your AI agent.

 ## BYOB

-Bring your own brain.
+Bring your own **brain**.
+The Worlds API is agnostic to the agent using it.

-Worlds API is a REST API that can be used to manage SPARQL stores at the edge, within arm's reach of your AI agent.

 ## Design

 Worlds API is designed to be simple and easy to use.
-You can embed it in your agent applications, or run it as a separate service.
+You can embed it in your agent applications, or run it locally or on the cloud.

 ## Etymology

-- **Quad** (also known as triple or triplet) is the atomic unit of knowledge.
+- **Quad** is the atomic unit of knowledge (also known as triple or triplet).
 - **Store** is a set of RDF quads.
-Each RDF store or collection of RDF stores is a knowledge base.
+Each RDF store or network of RDF stores is a knowledge base.

 We posit that knowledge bases are a form of digital twin, a reified perspective or mirror of the world.